jnerin/varnish-4-aws-ec2-autoscalinggroup/README.md

   - github urls of the vcls and scripts (you should configure them anyway)
 - generate-backends.sh
   - You should configure the .probe section of the backends
-  - backends director algorithm
+  - backends director algorithm (another interesting choice migth be hash, choose your key wisely)
 - autoscalinggroup.vcl
-  - It's just an void vcl to show how to work with backends.vcl, you have to configure it for your needs.
+  - It's just an dummy vcl to show how to work with backends.vcl, you have to configure it for your needs.